8BitGinger/challengeone/README.txt

 This is the completed Challenge 1 from Week 1 UTSA Full Stack Developer bootcamp.

 Visuals
 Add screenshot of working live sit here.

+url
+add URL to live site here:

 Usage
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+landing page or Horiseon

 Support
-contact ryan.fann@gmail.com for support or techinical issues.
+contact horiseon@gmail.com for support or techinical issues.

 Roadmap
 In the future adding a floating chat widget would be a great way to connect with more potential customers!